-Behavioral Contracting

-Behavioral contracting is the development of an agreement between a student development faculty member or teacher and a student on probation, the objective being to raise the student's academic performance to the level of satisfactory status.
-The rationale for behavioral contracting is to provide additional incentives for academic performance.

-Probation

-Probationary students must raise their cumulative grade point average to the minimum required for the succeeding semester in which they are enrolled or they will be considered for dismissal.
-A probationary student may be required to carry a reduced number of units, upon recommendation of his student development faculty member, as an added incentive to increase academic performance.

-Incomplete Grades

-A student may receive a grade of "X" for unfinished work in a course provided the work is incomplete because of circumstances deemed by the instructor to be unavoidable.
+incomplete Grades A student may receive a course grade of "X" for unfinished work in a course provided the work is incomplete because of circumstances deemed to be unavoidable or uncontrollable.
 The unfinished work must be satisfactorily completed by the midterm of the following semester, or the instructor may assign a final grade of "F" or "N".

-Auditing a Course

-A student desiring to audit a course without credit must, at the time of registration, receive approval from the instructor or division chairman and from the registrar.
+Auditing a Course A student who wishes to audit a course may do so by following the regular registration procedures or by completing a change of schedule form prior to the withdrawal deadline for that course.
 Students will be required to pay full tuition and fees, and will receive a grade of "H" for the course.

-Withdrawals

-When a student wishes to withdraw from a class after regular registration, he must withdraw officially through the office of the Registrar.
-The following guidelines determine grades for an official withdrawal:

-- Classes dropped prior to the beginning of the fourth week will not become a part of the student's permanent record. - A "W" grade will be assigned to a class dropped after the beginning of the fourth week and prior to the sixteenth academic week. - 3.
+Students who wish to change from audit to credit may do so by completing the change of schedule form by the mid- point of the term.
+Withdrawals When students wish to withdraw from a class after regular registration, they must withdraw officially by forms submitted to the Admissions Office.
+Procedures for a medical withdrawal are available in the Health Services Office.
+The following guidelines determine grades for an official withdrawal: Classes dropped prior to the beginning of the fourth week will not become a part of the student's permanent record.
+A "W" grade will be assigned to a class dropped after the beginning of the fourth week.
 A grade of "F" will be assigned to a class dropped after the beginning of the sixteenth academic week.
+A grade of "F" will be assigned to a class dropped after the beginning of the sixteenth academic week.
 If extenuating circumstances exist, students may petition for a "W" grade through the office of the Vice President of Academic Affairs.
-Students not withdrawing officially through the Student Development Office are subject to an "F" grade.

-Tuition Refund Policy

-Tuition refund requests shall be made to the office of the Registrar.
+Students not withdrawing officially through the Admissions Office are subject to an "F" grade.
+Tuition Refund Policy Tuition refund requests shall be made to the office of the Registrar.
 Refunds will be made according to the following schedule:

-Regular Credit Courses Per Cent of Refund

-Prior to first day of semester 100%

-(less a \$5.00 service charge)

-During first week of class 80%

-During second week of class 50%

-No refund after second week of class

-Any extraordinary circumstances involving tuition refund, including withdrawal during the semester for medical reasons, shall be brought to the attention of the Director of Admissions.
-The Vice President of Student Affairs shall make the final decision on such tuition refund requests.

-Terminates with the Friday following the commencement of the first full week of classes in accordance with the college calendar.
-Courses not following the regular schedule will be prorated based on the length of the course.
+First week of class is defined as the first 7 calendar days of the term for 16-week classes and the first 3 calendar days of the term for 8-week classes.
+Other classes not following the regular schedule will be prorated based on the length of the course.